mikamatto/ReservedValuesBundle/README.md

 - **key**: This is a custom identifier for the field (e.g., username, slug) to which the restrictions apply.
 - **exact**: This section contains a list of values that are strictly forbidden for the specified key.
 Users attempting to use any of these values will receive a validation error.
 - **patterns**: This section allows you to specify regular expressions for matching values that should be restricted.
 Any value that matches one of the defined patterns will also trigger a validation error.
-- **bypass_role**: This is an optional configuration that specifies the minimum role required to bypass the validation.
+- **bypass_roles**: This is an optional configuration that specifies the roles required to bypass the validation.
 If not specified, the default value is `ROLE_ADMIN`.

 Make sure to define at least one of the options under each key in your configuration file.
 If both sections are left empty for a key, no values will be restricted for that field.